Does the remittance basis apply to tax credits?

 Not all foreign income is counted for tax credits; there are a few limited exceptions.

 Therefore, anyone with foreign income should seek advice to ensure that they are declaring the correct amounts.
 For those who require more detailed information about foreign income and tax credits, the HMRC manual provides full details of what counts as foreign income.
-You can find the manual on the HMRC website.

 You can find out more about the remittance basis and arising basis on our page How are foreign income and gains taxed?.